meedan/check-api/config/terms_of_service.md

 ### Designated Agent
 Meedan’s Designated Agent to receive notification of alleged infringement under the DMCA is:

 Ed Bice
 Email: TOS@meedan.com
-Physical Mail: 972 Mission Street, 5th Floor, San Francisco, CA 94103 USA Upon receipt of proper notification of claimed infringement, Meedan will follow the procedures outlined herein and in the DMCA.
+Physical Mail: 1355 Market, Suite 488, San Francisco, CA 94103 USA Upon receipt of proper notification of claimed infringement, Meedan will follow the procedures outlined herein and in the DMCA.
 Infringement Notification
 If you believe that your work has been copied in a way that constitutes copyright infringement, or your intellectual property rights have been otherwise violated, please provide Meedan’s Registered Agent (listed above) the following information in a written communication (preferably via email):